-Simultaneously, inspired by the politically charged “group theatre” tradition of Kolkata, where she grew up, and the intricate beauty and power of the classical dance form Odissi, which was her primary training, Artistic Director Ananya Chatterjea issued a call to Twin Cities communities and women artists.
-Her exhortation to women artists of color to come together to dance about their dreams elicited a powerful response and ultimately led to the company’s founding.
+Inspired by the politically charged “group theatre” tradition of Kolkata, where she grew up, and the intricate beauty and power of the classical dance form Odissi, which was her primary training, Ananya Chatterjea issued a call to Twin Cities BIPOC women and femme communities to come together to dance about their dreams.

-Many of the founding women shared similar experiences of marginalization within the world of concert dance.
-All were committed to crafting a responsible artistry that was invested in building community and organizing.
-They were also responding to personally felt needs to create alliances with other artists of color across differences of race, nationality, and class, and to stand together on a shared forum.
+Many of the founding women shared experiences of marginalization within the world of concert dance.
+All were committed to crafting a responsible artistry that was invested in building progressive community.
+They also felt the need to create alliances with other Black and brown artists across differences of race, nationality, sexuality, gender identification, and class, and to stand together on a shared forum.

-Early on, a leadership group emerged organically and shared the labor of writing grant applications and organizing logistics of performances.
-This steering committee, comprised of founding company members, formalized the ensemble’s structure and establishment as a non-profit corporation in 2005.
+A leadership group emerged and shared the labor of writing grant applications and organizing logistics of performances.
+This steering committee formalized the ensemble’s structure and establishment as a non-profit corporation in 2005.

-Chatterjea began evolving a movement vocabulary and crafting a pedagogy that would create a shared artistic platform for dancers who came from different backgrounds and trainings.
-At the same time, conversations among the dancers revealed interest in and need for constant “research,” investigations into the untold or little-known stories of women from global communities of color.
-The sharing of this research within our ranks led to a collectively shaped and committed vision of the world to which we aspired through our dancing.
-It also established a specific creative process for the company, one where the themes and narrative arcs of projects emerged through a process of research, discussion, and debate.
+We also developed Shawngram, a philosophy and choreographic methodology that upholds resistance to injustice as a daily, activating force.
+Our understanding of Shawngram emerged from conversations among artists and our research which revealed the untold and little-known stories of women, womxn, and femmes from global Black, Indigenous, and communities of color.
+Sharing this research with each other led to a collectively shaped and committed vision of the world to which we aspired through our dancing.
+It also established a creative process where the themes and narrative arcs of projects emerged through research, discussion, and debate.